systemed/glug/README.md

 ## Copyright and contact

-Richard Fairhurst, 2015.
+Richard Fairhurst, 2022.
 This code is licensed as FTWPL; you may do anything you like with this code and there is no warranty.

 If you'd like to sponsor development of Glug, you can contact me at richard@systemeD.net.

-Check out [tilemaker](https://github.com/systemed/tilemaker) to produce the vector tiles which Mapbox GL consumes.
+Check out [tilemaker](https://github.com/systemed/tilemaker) to produce the vector tiles which MapLibre and Mapbox GL consume.